-- 1. Laden petroleum tankers of any size and laden LPG/LNG tank vessels exceeding 40,000 DWT. - 2.
-Vessels exceeding 800 feet in length and/or with a draft of 40 feet or more. - 3.
-Any vessel exceeding 40,000 DWT when required to pass a laden petroleum tanker or laden LPG/LNG tank vessel at anchor, or when inbound and anchoring in an adjacent anchorage to a laden petroleum tanker or LPG/LNG tank vessel. - 4.
-All oversized tank vessels that have been re-measured to less than 125,000 DWT. - 5.
+- Laden petroleum tankers of any size and laden LPG/LNG tank vessels exceeding 40.000 DWT. - 2.
+Vessels exceeding 800 feet in length. - 3.
+Vessels with a draft exceeding 40 feet. - 4.
+Any vessel exceeding 40,000 DWT when required to pass a laden petroleum tanker or laden LPG/LNG tank vessel at anchor, or when inbound and anchoring in an adjacent anchorage to a laden petroleum tanker or LPG/LNG tank vessel. - 5.
+Oversized tank vessels that have been re-measured to less than 125,000 DWT. - 6.
 Vessels other than laden tankers or laden LPG/LNG tank vessels may depart from anchorage positions East of Ediz Hook without an assist tug.

-PORT TOWNSEND HARBOR /INDIAN ISLAND
+PORT TOWNSEND HARBOR / INDIAN ISLAND

-- 1. Vessels exceeding 600 feet in length or 30 feet in draft should enter and exit Port Townsend Harbor within 1 hour of predicted slack current at "Point Wilson .8 mile east of". - 2.
+- Vessels exceeding 600 feet in length or 30 feet in draft should enter and exit Port Townsend Harbor within 1 hour of predicted slack current at "Point Wilson - .8 mile east of" (PCT1496). - 2.
 Vessels 600 feet and longer going to or from a berth should be dispatched with a minimum of two T5 class tugs. - 3.
 Vessels less than 600 feet in length going to or from a berth should be dispatched with a minimum of two tugs unless: - a.
-They have a 4% Bow Thruster in which case one tug may be used:or - b.
-The vessel has special characteristics and other arrangements have been made with the President of Puget Sound Pilots. - 4.
-Ships exceeding 38 feet in draft going to or from anchor should have a minimum of one T4 class tug for assist.
+They have a 4% Bow Thruster in which case one tug may be used: or - b.
+The vessel has special characteristics and other arrangements have been made with the President of Puget Sound Pilots. - Ships exceeding 38 feet in draft going to or from anchor should have a minimum of one T4 class tug for assist.